Greatness-2003/automations-workflows-project/README.md

 python sentiment_analysis.py --method textblob
 ```

-* In order to train the naives bayes model, a random subset (600) of the comments were selected and manually labeled as positive, negative, or neutral.
+* In order to train the naives bayes model, a random subset (600) of the comments was selected and manually labeled as positive, negative, or neutral.
 These labels are stored in another json [file](data/sentiment_labels.json) called `sentiment_labels`.
 * Evaluated the model's performance using metrics such as accuracy, precision, recall, and F1 score.
 * TextBlob and the trained naive bayes model are then run on the unlabeled comments to predict sentiments.
 * If the user's preprocessed comments (`unlabeled_comments.json`) do not exist, then the program would run prediction on the remaining 700 comments that weren't labeled.